Exclusive Supermask Subnetwork Training for Continual Learning: Appendix for

-\textbf{Implementation Details:} Unless otherwise specified, we obtain supermasks with a mask density of 0.1.
+Unless otherwise specified, we obtain supermasks with a mask density of 0.1.
 In our CNN models, we use non-affine batch normalization to avoid storing their means and variance parameters for all tasks \citep{supsup}.
 Similar to \citep{supsup}, bias terms in our model are 0 and we randomly initialize the model parameters using \textit{signed kaiming constant} \citep{ramanujan2019s}.
 We use Adam optimizer \citep{kingma2014adam} along with cosine decay \citep{cosine} and conduct our experiments on GPUs with 12GB of memory.
+We used approximately 6 days of GPU runtime.
 For our main experiment, we run three independent runs for each experiment and report the averages for all the metrics and experiments.
 For natural language tasks, unless specified otherwise we initialize the token embedding for our methods using a frozen BERT-base-uncased \citep{devlin2018bert} model's representations using Huggingface \citep{wolf2020transformers}.
 We use a static CNN model from \citet{kim-2014-convolutional} as our text classifier over BERT representations.
 The model employs 1D convolutions along with \textit{Tanh} activation.
-Following \citet{sun2019lamol,huang-etal-2021-continual-idbr}, we evaluate our model on various task sequences as provided in Appendix Table \ref{tab:task-order}, while limiting the maximum number of tokens to 256.
+The total model parameters are $\sim$110M Following \citet{sun2019lamol,huang-etal-2021-continual-idbr}, we evaluate our model on various task sequences as provided in Appendix Table \ref{tab:task-order}, while limiting the maximum number of tokens to 256.
 Following \citep{supsup}, we use LeNet \citep{lecun1998lenet} for SplitMNIST dataset, a Resnet-18 model with fewer channels \citep{supsup} for SplitCIFAR100 dataset, a ResNet50 model \citep{He2016resnet} for TinyImageNet dataset.
 Unless specified, we randomly split all the vision datasets to obtain five tasks with disjoint classes.
 We use the codebase of DER \citep{buzzega2020der} to obtain the vision baselines.
 In all our experiments, all methods perform an equal number of epochs over the datasets.
+We use the hyperparameters from \citet{supsup} for our vision experiments.

 For the ablation experiment on natural language data, following \citet{huang-etal-2021-continual-idbr}, we use a sampled version of the WebNLP datasets due to limited resources.
 The reduced dataset contains 2000 training and validation examples from each output class.
 The test set is the same as the main experiments.
 The dataset statistics are summarized in Table \ref{app:tab:sampled-stats}.
 For WebNLP datasets, we tune the learning rate on the validation set across the values $\{0.01, 0.001, 0.0001\}$, for GLUE datasets we use the default learning rate of the BERT model.
 For our vision experiments, we use the default learning rate for the dataset provided in their original implementation.
 For TinyImageNet, SplitCIFAR100, SplitMNIST dataset, we run for 30, 100, and 30 epochs respectively.
 We store 0.1\% of our vision datasets for replay while for our language experiments we use 0.01\% of the data because of the large number of datasets available for them.